Frequently Asked Questions

 - I elected family health coverage, but I only see deductions from my paycheck for individual coverage.
 What should I do?

-- You should contact Lisa Coleman at the Student Health Insurance Office at (631) 632-6144 to have this corrected, otherwise you will experience problems with coverage.
+- You should contact the Benefits Office at (631) 632-6180 to have this corrected, otherwise you will experience problems with coverage.

 - What happens to my health insurance during the semester break in January?

 - If you are in an active payroll status (receiving a paycheck) health insurance will continue.
-If you are not receiving a paycheck, health insurance will end.
+If you are not receiving a paycheck, health insurance will end as indicated below.

 - What should I do if my funding changes from Research Foundation to State?

-- You should come to the Student Health Insurance office and complete a new enrollment form.
+- You should come to the Student Health Insurance office and complete the state health insurance enrollment form.

 - What happens to my health insurance once my employment ends?